frapontillo/poppins-pr-vote/README.md

 ### `poppins.plugins.prVote.labelEntropyLow`

-Label added to a PR if the votes entropy is lower than [`poppins.plugins.prVote.thresholdMaxLowEntropy`](#poppinspluginsprVotethresholdMaxLowEntropy).
+Label added to a PR if the votes entropy is lower than [`poppins.plugins.prVote.thresholdMaxLowEntropy`](#poppinspluginsprVotethresholdmaxlowentropy).
 Defaults to `"pr:nice"`.
 Optional, if `undefined`, such label won't be added/removed.

 ### `poppins.plugins.prVote.labelEntropyHigh`

-Label added to a PR if the votes entropy is higher than [`poppins.plugins.prVote.thresholdMinHighEntropy`](#poppinspluginsprVotethresholdMinHighEntropy).
+Label added to a PR if the votes entropy is higher than [`poppins.plugins.prVote.thresholdminhighentropy`](#poppinspluginsprVotethresholdMinHighEntropy).
 Defaults to `"pr:mess"`.
 Optional, if `undefined`, such label won't be added/removed.

 ### `poppins.plugins.prVote.labelYay`

-Label added to a PR if the voting proportion outcome is positive (higher than [`poppins.plugins.prVote.thresholdAcceptableVote`](#poppinspluginsprVotethresholdAcceptableVote)).
+Label added to a PR if the voting proportion outcome is positive (higher than [`poppins.plugins.prVote.thresholdacceptablevote`](#poppinspluginsprVotethresholdAcceptableVote)).
 Defaults to `"pr:yay"`.
 Optional, if `undefined`, such label won't be added/removed.

 ### `poppins.plugins.prVote.labelNay`

-Label added to a PR if the voting outcome is negative (lower than [`poppins.plugins.prVote.thresholdAcceptableVote`](#poppinspluginsprVotethresholdAcceptableVote)).
+Label added to a PR if the voting outcome is negative (lower than [`poppins.plugins.prVote.thresholdacceptablevote`](#poppinspluginsprVotethresholdAcceptableVote)).
 Defaults to `"pr:nay"`.
 Optional, if `undefined`, such label won't be added/removed.